4-C: Community Coordinated Child Care

 • License exempt centers and family child care homes.

-• Verify the DCFS licensing, if applicable.
+• We will verify the DCFS licensing, if applicable.

 The policies summarized below apply to programs listed in our referral database.